The Silver Dream: Background

 The book credits the story to Neil Gaiman and Michael Reaves, with a "written by" credit being assigned to Michael Reaves and Mallory Reaves.
-In a YouTube posting from April, 2013, Gaiman explained that he had wanted to write a sequel to Interworld for some time, but was committed to too many other projects.
-Initially, therefore, Gaiman and Michael Reaves plotted out the story for The Silver Dream, and Reaves went away to do the actual writing.
+In a YouTube posting from April 2013, Gaiman explained that he had wanted to write a sequel to Interworld for some time, but was committed to too many other projects.
+Initially, Gaiman and Michael Reaves plotted out the story for The Silver Dream, and Reaves went away to do the actual writing.
 However, Reaves, who suffers from Parkinson's disease, was unable to actually perform much (if any) work on the book; instead, he turned over the writing to his daughter Mallory, who completed the novel based on the outline worked up by Gaiman and the elder Reaves.
-According to an overview of The Silver Dream on Gaiman's website, "Mallory would write, Michael would edit, Neil would invite them out for sushi and introduce a major plot twist like 'Let’s strand him in the future!' or 'There’s a traitor in their midst!'”
+According to an overview of The Silver Dream on Gaiman's website, "Mallory would write, Michael would edit, Neil would invite them out for sushi and introduce a major plot twist like 'Let's strand him in the future!' or 'There's a traitor in their midst!'"

 In the same April 2013 video, Gaiman also revealed that all three writers had already met to plot out a third InterWorld novel, and that Joey's adventures would continue.
-The third InterWorld book, Eternity's Wheel, was released in the spring of 2015.
+The third book, Eternity's Wheel, was released in the spring of 2015.